LAST UPDATED: November 2020

 The phone number of your state or territory public health agency is available at www.health.gov.au/state-territory-contacts.

-Feeling unwell does not mean you must be tested for COVID-19.
 Most people displaying symptoms such as fever, cough, sore throat or fatigue may be suffering from a cold, flu, allergies or other respiratory illness – not COVID-19.
-However, if you develop symptoms within 14 days of last contact with a confirmed COVID-19 case, and/or you have just returned to Australia, you should seek medical attention.
+However, if you develop symptoms you should seek medical attention.
+This may include visiting your local COVID-19 testing centre.
+If you plan to visit your GP, you must call ahead to make arrangements.

 You can also call the National Coronavirus Helpline for information and advice about COVID-19.
 The number is 1800 020 080.
 If you require translating or interpreting services, call 131 450.